High Court of England & Wales seeks to restrain Djibouti's port company from treating its agreement with Dubai's DP World as terminated

 DP World said it is notifying Standard Chartered Bank so that the bank will reject any instructions that may be sent to them after the September 9 meeting.

-China Merchants, who have been given operational control of the Djibouti Freezone in breach of DP World’s exclusivity rights, will also be informed given its minority shareholding in PDSA, which is owned in majority by the Government of Djibouti.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+China Merchants, who have been given operational control of the Djibouti Freezone in breach of DP World’s exclusivity rights, will also be informed given its minority shareholding in PDSA, which is owned in majority by the Government of Djibouti.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.